-Ice samples were collected from the glacial surface and approximately 15 to 50 cm below the surface, where the ice quality was applicable for analyses.
-Specific sampling locations were selected to fit the demands of commercial reclamation of the ice, e.g. the shortest transport way between a possible landing location and ice of a usable quality.
+The selection of sampling localities was based on criteria set up in the primary selection of the glaciers (Ahlstrøm et al., 2006) and the inspection of the site during the field work.
+Specific sampling locations were selected to fit the demands of commercial extraction of the ice, e.g. the shortest transport way between a possible landing location and ice of a usable quality.